furufors/propa_matlab_wrapper/README.md

 ====================
 **The propagation dynamic linked library**, by Frédéric Lacoste, provides functionality to predict some propagation parameters based on the ITU-R recommendations.

-Since some matlab versions won't accept the propa.dll file found at: http://logiciels.cnes.fr/PROPA/en/logiciel.htm To quickly solve this I wrote minimalistic wrappers to provide system calls for the functions provided by the library.
+Some matlab versions won't accept the propa.dll file found at: https://logiciels.cnes.fr/en/content/propa.
+To quickly solve this, these minimalistic wrappers provide system calls for library's functions.
 This workaround is possible if your system can link against the library but Matlab can't.

 The dll-file is not provided in this repository and should be downloaded from the above address.